Apache Kafka - K8s

 Next, delete the AKS resources (source: Deleting an all Azure VMs)

-Finally, logout from AKS to clean the local credentials (to avoid forgetting and leaking):
+Finally, logout from AKS to clean the local credentials (to avoid forgetting and getting exposed to a risk of leaking credentials):

 az logout